InsectRobotics/InvertPy/README.md

 # InvertCentralComplex
-Brain package for the Invertebrate Central Complex (CX) brain region.
+Brain package for the Invertebrate Research Project.